 Twitter Files Part 15

 As mentioned above, the Hamilton 68 dashboard to detect Russian bots was not evidence-based intelligence, nor were the targets Russian or even bots, and it turns out that it was more of an effort to eliminate posts and information from conservative or counternarrative circles than it was about protecting Americans from foreign influence.
-Interestingly, Bill Kristol, Michael McFaul (former Russian ambassador), John Podesta (head of Hilary Clinton’s 2016 campaign, a current senior advisor for President Biden, and holder of other high-level positions within the government), and heads and deputy heads of the CIA, NSA, and DHS were all members of the ASD’s advisory council.
-Hamilton 68, in addition to claiming that Russian bots were infiltrating Trump’s run for the presidency, even targeted Bernie Sander’s and Tulsi Gabbard’s campaigns (it was pro-Hilary Clinton), and all of these attacks against political dissidents were based off of a list produced by ASD.
+Interestingly, Bill Kristol, Michael McFaul (former Russian ambassador), John Podesta (head of Hillary Clinton’s 2016 campaign, a current senior advisor for President Biden, and holder of other high-level positions within the government), and heads and deputy heads of the CIA, NSA, and DHS were all members of the ASD’s advisory council.
+Hamilton 68, in addition to claiming that Russian bots were infiltrating Trump’s run for the presidency, even targeted Bernie Sander’s and Tulsi Gabbard’s campaigns (it was pro-Hillary Clinton), and all of these attacks against political dissidents were based off of a list produced by ASD.

 The corporate media, which ran with the false stories of Russian bots, could not cite anything that Hamilton 68 created, and instead, they were basing their narratives on faith that the federal government was telling them the truth (which it was not).
 Guess what?
 All of those liberals, progressives, and Democrats who called their political enemies Russian agents and Putin apologists were completely mistaken and ignorant.
 The so-called Russian bots were actually legitimate non-Russian accounts by people who simply did not bow to the narrative being pushed, and the federal government used Hamilton 68 as a surveillance and censorship tool, the First and Fourth Amendments be damned.
 Several critics, including the writer of this portion, Matt Taibbi, took the opportunity to point out that what the federal government is doing (yes, present tense), equates to McCarthyism in our time.